codefriar/CanTheUser/README.md

 #### FLS Checks

-FLS checks are based on Object, Field and an FLSType enum - with values
+FLS checks are based on a given Object, Field and a calling-method-name implied FLSType enum - with values of `Accessible` and `Updatable`

+For instance, to check if the current user has access to update the `TradeStyle` field on the Account object, you'd call

+`CanTheUser.flsUpdatable('Account', 'TradeStyle');`

+Likewise, to check for accessibility use:

+`CanTheUser.flsAccessible('Account', 'TradeStyle');`

+### Safely Examples
+Like CanTheUser, Safely is intended to be clear, succinct and largely self-documenting through intuitive method names.
+It utilizes a Fluent interface, that allow you to define the behavior of Safely inline with your DML.
+Examples:

 ## Acknowledgements

 - [Apex Recipes](https://www.github.com/trailheadapps/apex-recipes)